Paul Revere was a silversmith and patriot who lived in Boston, Massachusetts during the American Revolution.

 Paul Revere served as an apprentice in his father’s goldsmith shop.
 After his father died when Paul was 19 years old, he took over his father’s shop and became responsible for his large family.

-He soon returned to civilian life and married Sarah Orne in 1757.
+Revere returned to civilian life and married Sarah Orne on August 4, 1757.
 Together they had eight children.
 Three of Revere’s daughters later married into Abraham Lincoln’s family and three of his grandsons fought in the Civil War.

 Although Revere’s silversmith shop was successful and his work was sought after, the economic depression before the American Revolution hit his business hard and he was forced to supplement his income by working as an engraver, a courier and also as a dentist (installing false teeth with metal wires.)